Tonga: Rapid Damage Assessment and Recovery Framework for Tropical Cyclone Gita

 Context and Objectives

-On 12 February 2018, the Kingdom of Tonga was hit by Tropical Cyclone Gita of category 4.
+On 12 February 2018, the Kingdom of Tonga was hit by Tropical Cyclone Gita , a category 4 storm.
 The main island of Tongatapu and the island of Eura bore the brunt of the cyclone, causing widespread damage and directly affecting almost 80 percent of the population.

 Following an official request from the Government of Tonga, the World Bank/GFDRR, the EU, and UNDP supported the Government in undertaking a Rapid Assessment and Recovery Framework.